tvilight4/MyBlog/docs/index.md

     Parsing
     Categorization

-As I was working with a colleuge on this project, we divided our work.
-My primary focus was on the categorization aspect for quit some time before I startedworking on the react UI..
+As I was working with a colleague on this project, we divided our work.
+My primary focus was on the categorization aspect for quite some time before I started working on the React UI.

 For categorization, I used open-source LLMs from Ollama and leveraged various tools from LangChain.
-The goal was to make the llm categorize columns (key-value pairs) into six categories:
+The goal was to make the LLM categorize columns (key-value pairs) into six categories:

     Participant ID
     Session ID